How to Knock-Off our Chiller

 Let’s start with the condensing unit.

 APS carefully selects each compressor to achieve best efficiency at your operating temperatures.
 To eliminate this cost, look for something mass produced like an air conditioner or a swimming pool cooler.
 It will be operating out of range and use 2x the power, but it will cool water… some.
-It might even last 3 to 5 years before you have to shell out another $5,000 to replace it and the refrigerant is contaminated by running so hot.
+It might even last 3 to 5 years before you have to shell out another $5,000 to replace it.
+The refrigerant is contaminated by running so hot and also needs replacement.

-In the same manner, the condensing unit of a mass-produced swimming pool cooler or air conditioner can be cheaper up front.
+The condensing unit of a mass-produced air conditioner can be cheaper up front.
 No receiver means less cost.
-It won’t feed a properly sized evaporator without the receiver, but that’s ok, because you can save money up front by putting in a cheap, under-sized evaporator too!
+It won’t feed a properly sized evaporator without the receiver.
+But that’s ok, because you can save money up front by putting in a cheap, under-sized evaporator too!

-The evaporator.
-The APS shell-and-tube chiller barrels are rated as Tons at your operating temperature.
-To save money up front, buy a shell-and-coil chiller barrel.
-They come with hp ratings yet they do not need electrical connections!
+The APS shell-and- tube chiller barrels are rated as Tons at your operating temperature.
+To save money up front, buy a shell-and- coil chiller barrel.
 The rating is done with warm water so that the number is not completely false.
-Just misleading if you want to use it with cold water.
-A 10 ton chiller at 70F will provide about 5-6 tons at 35F, all the while using 10hp of energy to do so.
+Just meaningless if you want to use it with cold water.
+A cheap 10-ton chiller at 70F will provide about 5-6 tons at 35F, all the while using 10hp of energy to do so.

 Another cost associated with the APS evaporator is the CRN pressure vessel certification.
 To satisfy the Boiler and Pressure Vessel regulations, a CRN certification is required by law.
-However, you can buy a cheap shell-and-coil chiller without CRN and grandfather yourself in…. for now.
+You can avoid this cost and buy a cheap shell-and- coil chiller without CRN.
+Grandfather yourself in…. for now.
 As long as the insurance company doesn’t dig too deep when the coil chafes a hole and leaks refrigerant into your tank (killing lobster) you may still get the claim approved.
 But at least you can save money up front.

 In summary, to save money up front buy mass-produced air conditioners and conventional chiller barrels.
 You will be operating just inside the law (in most provinces) and operating just on the edge of the units’ operating range.
 This will save you about 30% up front on a 10hp unit!
 That is about $5000 saved right there!